A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Asymptotic Efficiency of Graph-Based Two-Sample Tests

 \subsection{Asymptotic Efficiency for Undirected Graph Functionals}

 Every undirected graph functional $\sG$ can be modified to a directed graph functional $\sG_+$ in a natural way: For $S\subset \R^d$ finite, $\sG_+(S)$ is obtained by replacing every edge in $\sG(S)$ with two edges one in each direction.
 The asymptotic efficiency of the test based on $\sG$ can then be derived by applying Theorem~\ref{ASYME} to the directed graph functional $\sG_+$.
+The following are the analogue of Assumptions~\ref{varcondition}-\ref{normalcondition} for undirected graph functionals.